Hong Kong: Chinese special administrative region

+Following the 2019 protests

 The Hong Kong regional government and Chinese central government responded to the protests with a number of administrative measures to quell dissent.
 In June 2020, the Legislative Council passed the National Anthem Ordinance, which criminalised "insults to the national anthem of China".
 The Chinese central government meanwhile enacted the Hong Kong national security law to help quell protests in the region.
 Nine months later, in March 2021, the Chinese central government introduced amendments to Hong Kong's electoral system, which included the reduction of directly elected seats in the Legislative Council and the requirement that all candidates be vetted and approved by a Beijing-appointed Candidate Eligibility Review Committee.

+In May 2023, the Legislative Council also introduced legislation to reduce the number of directly elected seats in the district councils, and a District Council Eligibility Review Committee was similarly established to vet candidates.

+In terms of international connectedness, as of 2024, the city was one of eight worldwide that was classified as an "Alpha+" city by the Globalization and World Cities Research Network.

 Government and politics

 Hong Kong is a special administrative region of China, with executive, legislative, and judicial powers devolved from the national government.
-The Sino-British Joint Declaration provided for economic and administrative continuity through the transfer of sovereignty, resulting in an executive-led governing system largely inherited from the territory's history as a British colony.
+The Sino-British Joint Declaration provided for economic and administrative continuity through the handover, resulting in an executive-led governing system largely inherited from the territory's history as a British colony.
 Under these terms and the "one country, two systems" principle, the Basic Law of Hong Kong is the regional constitution.
 The regional government is composed of three branches: